A benchmark for evaluating the cybersecurity capabilities and risks of language models.

 @misc{zhang2024cybenchframeworkevaluatingcybersecurity,

-title = {Cybench: A Framework for Evaluating Cybersecurity Capabilities and Risk},
+title = {Cybench: A Framework for Evaluating Cybersecurity Capabilities and Risks of Language Models},

-author = {Andy K. Zhang and Neil Perry and Riya Dulepet and Eliot Jones and Justin W. Lin and Joey Ji and Celeste Menders and Gashon Hussein and Samantha Liu and Donovan Jasper and Pura Peetathawatchai and Ari Glenn and Vikram Sivashankar and Daniel Zamoshchin and Leo Glikbarg and Derek Askaryar and Mike Yang and Teddy Zhang and Rishi Alluri and Nathan Tran and Rinnara Sangpisit and Polycarpos Yiorkadjis and Kenny Osele and Gautham Raghupathi and Dan Boneh and Daniel E. Ho and Percy Liang},
+author = {Andy K. Zhang and Neil Perry and Riya Dulepet and Joey Ji and Justin W. Lin and Eliot Jones and Celeste Menders and Gashon Hussein and Samantha Liu and Donovan Jasper and Pura Peetathawatchai and Ari Glenn and Vikram Sivashankar and Daniel Zamoshchin and Leo Glikbarg and Derek Askaryar and Mike Yang and Teddy Zhang and Rishi Alluri and Nathan Tran and Rinnara Sangpisit and Polycarpos Yiorkadjis and Kenny Osele and Gautham Raghupathi and Dan Boneh and Daniel E. Ho and Percy Liang},

 year = {2024},